 - BigQuery security

 Here is a sample of the summary of those recommendations :

 Part of our security report will include specific security recommendations for the areas that are marked as High Priority for you.

 Here is an example of such specific security recommendations:

 |Use an organizational structure that is based on your business structure that is usually grouped by Cloud IAM permissions and Organization policy inheritance|

 |Use folders to apply Cloud IAM permissions and organization policies will be applied.
 For example, folder structure can reflect environments such as development and production, where more restrictive policies and limited Cloud IAM access is granted to the production environments.|

 Avoid extensive use of folder level IAM permissions, but instead, apply permissions at a project or resource level.

-If you are interested to learn more, book your FREE Google Cloud Platform (GCP) security consultation with us, today!
+If you are interested to learn more, signup for your FREE trial of our Google Cloud Platform (GCP) security audit service, today!